 I like to decorate the top of my pie with pecan halves to give it a finished look.
 Before I do anything with this pie, I usually start the preparation by sorting through my pecans to pull out the most perfect looking ones and keep them on reserve for the top.
 When placing the pecans, be sure to put them nice and close together, and almost overlapping as they shift a bit during the time in the oven.

 Now it’s time for me to get back in the kitchen and get moving on my Thanksgiving baking for tomorrow, so I’m not up all night.
-Happy Thanksgiving and I hope you enjoy my favorite pecan pie recipe!
+Happy Thanksgiving and I hope your day is filled with all kinds of delicious foods!

 Photography: Matthew Land Studios